Developerayo/tsukuyomi-vscode-theme/README.md

 </div>

-A Visual Studio Code theme for the Naruto & Anime lovers out there, all colors where chosen carefully from sugestions from many other Naruto/Anime loves acorss the globe and are implemented in this theme.
+A Visual Studio Code theme for the Naruto & Anime lovers out there, all colors were chosen carefully from suggestions from many other Naruto/Anime loves across the globe and are implemented in this theme.

 # How it looks 🔧